Apply to Knowledge River

 The Knowledge River program will give you a unique opportunity to prepare for a career as a librarian or information professional with a focus on Latino and Native American communities.

-- You must demonstrate a strong combination of knowledge, cultural sensitivity, and commitment relating to Latino/Latina and/or Native American populations.
+- You must demonstrate a strong combination of knowledge, cultural sensitivity and commitment relating to Latino/Latina and/or Native American populations.

 - You must be willing and able to be a part of the Knowledge River learning community.

-- You must indicate an aspiration to seek employment in a library or information environment upon graduation, and as an Library & Information Science professional and Knowledge River alumnus, continue to consider the needs of diverse communities.
+- You must indicate an aspiration to seek employment in a library or information environment upon graduation, and as an Library and Information Science professional and Knowledge River alumnus, continue to consider the needs of diverse communities.

 You must apply for admission to both the M.A. in Library and Information Science program and Knowledge River.
 Once accepted by the School of Information and the UA Graduate College, you will then be reviewed for admission into Knowledge River and considered for Knowledge River financial aid.